StraykerPL/ReflexTrainer/README.md

 # Building

 To build app, you have to open it with MS Visual Studio.
-Project was written on .NET Framework v4.6.1, so you will need it to build app properly.
+Project was written on .NET Framework v4.7.2, so you will need it to build app properly.
 You can use MonoDevelop or something similar to build app, but I didn't test it.
 Feel free to make research!

 # TODO

 - [ ] Add English language,
-- [ ] Improve interface,
+- [x] Improve interface,

 # Using

-- Download .exe file from repository at "bin/Release" directory.
+- Download .exe file from repository at "bin" directory.
 And just run the app!
 - If you want to add app to another program, feel free to change project build setting from Windows Forms App to Windows Class Library, and try building it.
 Just remember, that I don't prepared project to this operation, so you will have to recode some functions or find another way to use app.

 # Contributing